-- 1 out of 7 people in L.A.
-County is at risk of hunger, the equivalent of 1.4 million residents. - Of the more than 300,000 individuals who receive assistance from the Food Bank each month, more than 80,000 are children. - The main focus of the Food Bank is providing nutritious meals, and 20 percent of the food distributed is fresh produce. - More than 1 million pounds of food is distributed each week through a network of more than 650 charitable agencies and Food Bank programs. - For every \$1 donated, the Food Bank provides enough food for 4 meals. - The Food Bank has a Four Star rating from Charity Navigator. - In 2018, the Food Bank will celebrate its 45th Anniversary.
+- 1 out of 8 people in L.A.
+County is at risk of hunger, the equivalent of 1.4 million residents. - Of the more than 300,000 individuals who receive assistance from the Food Bank each month, more than 80,000 are children. - The main focus of the Food Bank is providing nutritious meals. - More than 1 million pounds of food is distributed each week through a network of more than 600 charitable agencies and Food Bank programs. - For every \$1 donated, the Food Bank provides enough food for up to 4 meals. - The Food Bank has a Four Star rating from Charity Navigator.